 There are three ways that a plasma cell neoplasm damages the body:

-The abnormal plasma cells can also go in the blood.
-If they represent more than 20% of the white blood cells in the blood, it will be called a “plasma cell leukemia”.
+The abnormal plasma cells can also go into the blood.
+If they represent more than 20% of the white blood cells in the blood, it will be called plasma cell leukemia.